larastan/larastan/README.md

 php artisan code:analyse
 ```

-### Usage in Laravel Packages
+### Usage in Packages for Laravel

-1. Create a file with the following content `phpstan.neon.dist `:
+Once you have installed Larastan, create a file `phpstan.neon.dist` on the root of your package with the content:
 ```
 includes:
     - ./vendor/nunomaduro/larastan/extension.neon